rhodey/tinyraftplus/README.md

 # TinyRaftPlus
-Same API as [TinyRaft](https://www.npmjs.com/package/tinyraft) with extras.
+This is the [TinyRaft](https://www.npmjs.com/package/tinyraft) API with extras.
 As with all Raft implementations a leader is elected and the network can survive if any majority of nodes are alive, what has been added to tinyraft is...

 ### Log replication
 A log with append(), appendBatch(), txn(), commit(), abort(), truncate()